leoport256/AmazonPay/AmazonPayHttpClient/README.md

 IPrivateKeyProvider interface retrieve your own private key.
 You should inherit from it and realize.

+**Important:** If you use methods with query parameters like GetReports you should pass query parameters sorted alphabetically.

 ## Use with clear HttpClient

-Install nuget pacjage AmazonPayHttpClient
+Install nuget package AmazonPayHttpClient

 Make inheritance from IPrivateKeyProvider IPublicKeyProvider

 ### Use with serviceCollection
-Just call AddAmazonPay Extension, and configure your HttpClient by  calling ConfigureAmazonPayFor* methods
+Just call AddAmazonPay-extension, and configure your HttpClient by  calling ConfigureAmazonPayFor* methods

 ConfigureAmazonPayForUnitedStates